-See also standing orders 15(b)(xii) and (xvii).
+(Note: see also standing orders 15(b)(xii) and (xvii)).

-- a.
-A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b.
-Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b.
+Subject to standing order 22(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.